Writing a video brief can feel like a big challenge.

 This person should know the project inside and out.
 From goals and objectives through to audience personas and competitor information.

-Clearly listing out the contact details of the project contact, and the best time and way to get hold of them, will make things run a lot smoother.
+Clearly listing out the details of the project contact, and the best time and way to get hold of them, will make things run a lot smoother.

 The video agency should also do their part here and once the project kicks off, they’ll assign a member of staff (usually an Account Manager) to handle their side of the communication.